GanyGanyant/Supplements/README.md

 - Invsee
 - Warp
 - Fix
+- Fixall
+- Milk (remove all effects)
-- Teleporting with mounted entities
+- Teleporting with mounted entities (boats ,horses, ...) and with leached entittes

 ## Permissions